AssSam7/data-ui-visualizations-d3/README.md

 });
 ```

-## Update method for binding visualization based on data
+## Update method for binding visualizations based on data

 ### 1. Declaring the update method